 - Visit your local City Dental Centers for regular teeth cleanings and oral exams.
-Regular visits to your dentist in Azusa will allow them to spot any tooth decay and take steps to treat it in office.
+Regular visits to your dentist in Azusa allow them to spot any tooth decay and take steps to treat it in the office.

 - Take a look at dental sealants.
-A dental sealant is a plastic coating that is applied to the back of your teeth.
+A dental sealant is a plastic coating applied to the back of your teeth.
 The coating protects the chewing surface and seals off the grooves and crannies that are known to collect food that can turn into plaque.
 The CDC recommends sealants for children due to the difficulty parents have with keeping up with their child’s dental health and regular brushing.
 However, sealants work great for adults as well.

 - Avoid snacking and eat tooth-healthy foods.
 If you are only eating three times per day you are limiting the amount of food that will build up on your teeth.
-Also, avoid high acid and sugary drinks like soda.
+Also, avoid high-acid and sugary drinks like soda.
 Eating fresh fruits and vegetables will increase the saliva flow and unsweetened coffee, tea, and sugar-free gum will help wash away food particles.

 City Dental is the Best Dentist in Azusa for Tooth Decay

 Regardless of your stage of tooth decay, our City Dental Center Azusa location is the best place for you.
 Our dentists and staff are experts in tooth decay and tooth decay treatments.
 All of our City Dental Centers are full-service dental offices.
 We offer general and family dentistry as well as all cosmetic dentistry services.
 Our offices provide oral surgery as well as restorative dentistry services so that you can wage the war on tooth decay with the best dentists in Azusa California.